Gangotri Gaumukh Tapovan Trek - Trekking in Garhwal Himalaya

 Day 1 – Dehradun to Gangotri (10,055 feet)

 Assemble at the Dehradun Railway station by 6.30 AM.
-Our journey begins as soon as we hit the road from Dehradhun.
-The Chinyali Saur nearby Tehri Dam with a capacity to generate 2400 MW of electricity and the massive Tehri lake can be seen during the journey. then drive to Gangotri nice drive along right bank of river Ganga (Bhagirathi) in the mid-way visit Hot spring and teak sulfur bath in Gangnani.
-On the way beautiful view of Grater Himalayas, Harshil and green forest.
-On arrival check hotel in evening visit holly city Gangotri, 7pm see nice Siromani (Arti) of Goddess GANGA Dinner and overnight at the hotel is known to be a centre of region and learning since ancient times, and has a lot to be explored.
-Evening free to explore the surrounding by your own.
+Our journey begins as soon as we hit the road from Dehradun.
+The Chinyali Saur nearby Tehri Dam with a capacity to generate 2400 MW of electricity and the massive Tehri Lake is seen during the journey.
+Then we drive to Gangotri along the river bank of river Ganga (Bhagirathi) and in the mid-way visit Hot spring teak sulfur bath in Gangnani.
+On the way to our base camp, we will see the beautiful view of Grater Himalayas, Harshil and green forest.

 Day 2 – Gangotri to Chirbasa (11,761 feet)

-Morning you fill yourself with food for you will need it for the trek to Chirbasa, that will take about 6 hours to cover.
-The scenery is simply magnificent and you cannot stop to admire beauties of the forests and the valleys down below, especially Chirbasa or the abode of pine trees.
+Morning you fill yourself with food needed for the trek to Chirbasa that will take about 6 hours to cover.
+The scenery is just magnificent, and you cannot stop to admire beauties of the forests and the valleys down below, especially Chirbasa or the abode of pine trees.
 The entire trek today is along the roaring Bhagirathi River.
 Trek above the Bhagirathi River on a relatively groomed path to Chirbasa.
-Though there are trees, we are walking on the side of the mountain and there is little shade most of the time.
-Finally, you arrive at Chirbasa tired but happy and stay the night in a tent.
-In the morning meet our trekking crew and start your trek towards Chirbasa (3600mt).
-From Gangotri we move along the beaten track towards Chirbasa, which is on tree line.
-Camp in a small, forested area next to the river.
-Overnight stay in tents.
+Though there are trees, we are walking on the side of the mountain, and there is little shade most of the time.
+Finally, you arrive at Chirbasa tired but happy with the delightful views as we stay the night in a tent.

 Day 3 – Chirbasa to Bhojbasa (12,450 feet)

-Above Chirbasa, the valley widens, and offers views of snow-clad peaks in the south.
-It is a gentle walk to Bhojbasa (3,800m), running virtually due south-east along the river, the Bhagrathi peaks ever a beacon to the source of the river.
+Above Chirbasa, the valley widens and offers views of snow-clad peaks in the south.
+It is a gentle walk to Bhojbasa (3,800m).
+Running virtually due south-east along the river, the Bhagirathi peaks over a beacon to the source of the river.
 Bhojbasa is the widest point in the upper valley, and camping here at night offers magnificent moonlit views of the Bhagirathi peaks.
 The trek further to Bhojbasa is along the path that slowly flattens out and dips suddenly to reveal Bhojbasa with a small temple and a potential campsite near the river.
 The camp is set up near the river.
-Afternoon free to explore the area and to enjoy excellent sunset on Bhagirathi group of peaks.
-Dinner and overnight stay in tents. enjoy incredible scenery and sight of Shiv Ling Mountain, dinner and rest under tent.

 Day 4 – Bhojbasa to Tapovan via Gaumukh (14,250 feet)

-The first four kilometres upstream from Bhojbasa are surprisingly at, and though the valley narrows, the path runs smoothly above the river, and is fringed by a grassy meadow.
+The first four kilometers upstream from Bhojbasa are surprising though the narrow valley.
+The path runs smoothly above the river and is fringed by a grassy meadow.
 With about a kilometer to go, the terrain turns rocky, and one has to pick one's way through the rocks and boulders, down to a sandy beach sheltered by enormous piles of granite.
-Incidently, the beach is a great place to camp.
+Incidentally, the beach is an excellent place to camp.
 Scour the water's edge for shards of ice, or follow the broken path along the river's edge to the very foot of Gaumukh (3,969m), and look up at the Shivling Peak (6543m) almost vertically above.
-Once you have reached the southern (left) bank of the river valley, the path is more clearly marked – a steep climb of almost a thousand feet to the meadows at the base of Shivling Peak.
-This is Tapovan, an exquisitely watered spot from which the fabled peak of Shivling appears to sweep up in a wave of scree, granite and snow.
-It is an idyllic camping spot; alternatively, a couple of babas have establishments.
-Overnight stay in camps.
+Once you have reached the southern (left) bank of the river valley, the path is marked with a steep climb of nearly a thousand feet to the meadows at the base of Shivling Peak.
+This is Tapovan, an exquisitely watered spot from which the fabled peak of Shivling appears to sweep up in a wave of screen, granite, and snow.
+It is an idyllic camping spot; alternatively, a couple of Babas have establishments.

 Day 5 – Explore Tapovan

 Tapovan is a high-altitude alpine meadow below Mt.
 Shivling, which dominates the landscape.
-Tapovan is spread over 2 km in length.
-Although it's a vast level ground, not all the land is suitable for camping.
+Tapovan is over 2 km in length.
+Although it's considerable level ground, not all the land is suitable for camping.
 The area close to Mt.
 Shivling is wet during early summer due to melting snow and glacial water.
 These grounds have been used by many sages to meditate over the centuries.
-There are many such holy men living permanently at Tapovan.
+Many such holy men are living permanently at Tapovan.
 A 1.5 km trek from Tapovan to the adjoining peak that connects to Neelatal brings you to a vantage point from where you get great views of Meru.
-This takes about 2 hours to reach from the campsite.
-From here, you can either walk on the ridge ahead to reach Neelatal, or walk back on the same trail to Tapovan.
+Meru takes about 2 hours to reach from the campsite.
+From here, you can either walk on the ridge ahead to reach Neelatal or step back on the same trail to Tapovan.
 Neelatal seldom has any water now.
 Manage your time such that you're back at the campsite by 1:30 PM.

 Day 6 – Tapovan to Bhojbasa (12,450 feet)

 It's time to trace the trail back.
-It's downhill all the way till Gaumukh and the next 4 km almost at.
+It's downhill all the way till Gaumukh and the next 4 km.
 If you're feeling fit, walk another 5 km till Chirbasa, to spend a night exploring the banks of the Ganga.
-If you manage to reach Chirbasa, the next day will be easy as from here, it is a short hop of under 2 hrs to Gangotri, allowing plenty of time for a drive to Uttarkashi, and the dubious charms of civilization.
+If you manage to reach Chirbasa, the next day will be accessible from here, it is a short hop of under 2hrs to Gangotri, allowing plenty of time for a drive to Uttarkashi, and the dubious charms of civilization.

 Day 7 – Bhojbasa to Gangotri (10,055 feet)

-From Bhojbasa, start early so that you are in Gangotri by noon.
-Overnight stay in hotel.
+From Bhojbasa, start early to reach Gangotri by noon.
+Overnight stay in a hotel.